ryan-l-robinson/Drupal-Devcontainer/README.md

 ## TODO

+- [ ] Fix extensions not installing
-- [ ] Fix warning about XDebug already being loaded, confirm XDebug is working
+- [ ] Confirm that XDebug works for debugging
 - [ ] Confirm the Drupal formatter is working
-- [ ] Update to PHP 8.2
 - [ ] Create alternate version where images are built in GitHub Actions instead of locally
 - [ ] Add settings for the MySQL extension to have the database connection ready to go?